manjuyadav225/vpn-setup-guide/README.md

 # Client VPN Setup Using OpenVPN Access Server on AWS

-This guide provides step-by-step instructions to set up a client VPN on AWS using OpenVPN Access Server.
+This guide provides step-by-step instructions to set up Client VPN in AWS which is a managed service that allows you to create a VPN endpoint (VPN server) that users can connect to from their devices using an OpenVPN-based client.
 ---

 ## Prerequisites